seng438-winter-2022/seng438-a3-group26/Assignment3-Report.md

 ### toString

 Test cases were created by partitioning the Range object that calls the toString method.
-The partitions were: invalid range, valid range, zero range and a null range.
+The partitions were: invalid lower bound with valid upper bound, valid lower bound with invalid upper bound, invalid range and a null range.
 Thus, using strong ECT, all 4 cases were tested.
-- Invalid range
+- Invalid lower bound with valid upper bound
+- valid lower bound with invalid upper bound
 - valid range
-- zero range
+- invalid range
 - null range

 ### intersects(Range)